FafnirX26/DynamInk/README.md

-# DynamInc
+# DynamInk

-> **DynamInc reads you while you read** - our AI instantly adapts text complexity, highlights what matters, and personalizes every paragraph based on your unique reading patterns.
+> **DynamInk reads you while you read** - our AI instantly adapts text complexity, highlights what matters, and personalizes every paragraph based on your unique reading patterns.
 Reading reimagined.

 ## ✨ Features